This module provides an introduction to the fundamental concepts of finance and will help you:

 Strategic Operations Management

-- competitive operations; strategies for success in manufacturing operations, the links with other business functions
+- the links with other business functions

 Tourism Futures: the Challenge of Sustainability